itkovian/sarchive/README.md

   - beta
   - nightly

-for both Linux and MaxOS.
+for both Linux and MacOS.

 If you do not have [Rust](https://rustlang.org), please see [Rustup](https://rustup.rs) for installation instructions.